 cube diagonal = √((a√2)² + a²) = √3a² = a√3

-So the diagonal of the cube is equal to side length times square root of 3.
+So the diagonal of the cube is equal to the length of the side times the square root of 3.

 How to find the volume of a cube?